36 Comments

 distressed parent's avatar

 Your articulate post captures the silent suffering that happens when Google photos presents a memories montage.
-On the one hand, past photos affirm the truth of my son he was swallowed by this the heinous mind/ body (and family) destroying cult.
+On the one hand, past photos affirm the truth of my son before he was swallowed by thi heinous mind - body (and family) destroying cult.
 And yet the photos are as a you say "reminders of what's been lost."
 The trans cult is an insidious thief that I despise deep in my bones.

 Expand full comment